 There are additional factors that can determine your pay level as well.
-For example, health care practitioner offices tend to pay higher than average wages.
-And some employers in the states of Tennessee, Wisconsin, Minnesota, Massachusetts, and Connecticut pay salaries that are higher than the national average.*
+For example, hospitals tend to pay higher than average wages.
+And the states with the highest average wages include Alaska, Tennessee, Massachusetts, Washington, and South Dakota.*

 What Is the Job Outlook?

 As mentioned above, anesthesia technicians fall into the health technologist occupational group.
 And health technologist jobs are expected to grow in number by 14 percent or higher in the decade from 2014 to 2024.** This is largely due to a growing demand for health care services for some of the following reasons: